acircleda/blog/content/post/2021-10-25-a-zotero-workflow-for-r/index.en.md

 Key to successfully using Zotero is installing add-ons.
 As part of my Zotero setup, I primarily use the [Better BibTex for Zotero](https://retorque.re/zotero-better-bibtex/) add-on.
 This facilitates a number of important processes for the workflow:

--   The generation of citation keys, which are necessary for referring to sources in-text (e.g. `@author2021`).
+-   The generation of citation keys, which are necessary for referring to sources in-text (e.g., `@author2021`).
 You can set custom key formats and other key tricks.
-Mine is simple: \`\[auth:lower\]\[year\]\`, with each key unique to each library.
+Mine is simple: `[auth:lower][year]`, with each key unique to each library.

--   Better BibTex also converts Zotero's default unicode to LaTeX, ensuring citations are formatted and appear correctly (99% of the time).
+-   Better BibTex also converts Zotero's default unicode to LaTeX, ensuring citations are formatted and appear correctly (95% of the time).

 -   Updated exports of your library.
 You can export your entire library and that export will be automatically updated every time you add, remove, or make changes in Zotero.
 There are numerous options for working with these auto exports as well.